 Obtaining financing for a foreclosed home is quite difficult as banks consider them to be uninhabitable.
 Most have had heating and air conditioning systems removed due to liability issues.

-There is very little, if any previous ownership disclosure.
+There is very little if any previous ownership disclosure.
 The banks or mortgage company did not live on the property, therefore they are unable to provide the buyer with any knowledge of existing issues with the property.
-These items are often uncovered by the new owner by asking the neighbors, during home inspections (at the buyers expense) or through hands on experience once the house has been purchased.
+These items are often uncovered by the new owner by asking the neighbors, during home inspections (at the buyer’s expense) or through the hands-on experience once the house has been purchased.

 The Bottom Line